-She was the heir to the Duchy of Aquitaine, which was unusual as it mainly went to the men in the family and then if there were no sons on the main line, filtered down to brothers/uncles etc, rather like today.
-However, her mother and four-year old brother died and so she became the heir after her father.
+She was the heir to the Duchy of Aquitaine, which was unusual as it usually went to the men in the family and then filtered down to brothers/uncles etc., rather like today.
+However, her mother and four-year-old brother died, and so she became the heir after her father.

-Her father died in 1137 and she became the Duchess of Aquitaine in her own right.
-The King of France, Louis VI saw an opportunity to unite the largest duchy in France with his own lands; sidenote the King in France did not own all the land in France, there were Duchy’s and Counties rather like today who had their own rulers and governments who had to pay homage and taxes to the king.
-Anyway, Louis seized the moment and married Eleanor to his son, and then quite promptly died.
+Her father died in 1137, and she became the Duchess of Aquitaine in her own right.
+The King of France, Louis VI, saw an opportunity to unite the largest duchy in France with his lands.
+The King in France did not own all the land in France; there were Duchies and Counties, rather like today who had their rulers and governments to pay homage and taxes to the king.
+Anyway, Louis seized the moment and married Eleanor to his son and then quite promptly died.
 Louis and his new queen were feted and adored by the French Court.
-Louis adored his wife and was willing to do pretty much what she wanted, which got him into trouble with his more experienced advisors.
+Louis loved his wife and was willing to do pretty much what she wanted, which got him into trouble with his more experienced advisors.

-One of the main things she is known for participating in the tragic and unsuccessful Second Crusade.
-The crusades were a series of war between Catholics and the Moors (muslims in modern-day terms) to try and win back Jerusalem.
-It was a disaster and rumours flew about regarding the relationship between Eleanor and her dashing Uncle Raymond who had a lot of affection for her in return.
-They were together constantly and she willingly let him abduct her during this crusade.
+One of the main things she is known for is participating in the tragic and unsuccessful Second Crusade.
+The crusades were a series of wars between Catholics and the Moors (Muslims in modern-day terms) to try and win back Jerusalem.
+Rumours flew regarding the relationship between Eleanor and her dashing Uncle Raymond, who had a lot of affection for her.
+They were together constantly, and she willingly let him abduct her during this crusade.
 When Eleanor eventually returned home and was reunited with Louis, she soon became pregnant with their second child.
-Another daughter (both her daughters would grow up to be quite formidable women themselves, both having to look after large swathes of lands whilst their husbands fought wars) and the Pope annulled their relationship due to no male heirs being born.
-It was annulled based on the fact that Eleanor and Louis were third cousins once removed and deemed too close in relationship to be able to fulfil God’s holy wishes.
-Their daughters were named as legitimate however but were left in the custody of their father to continue their education and upbringing.
+Eleanor gave birth to another daughter (both her daughters would grow up to be quite formidable women themselves, both having to look after large swathes of lands whilst their husbands fought wars).
+The Pope annulled their relationship due to no male heirs being born.
+The Pope agreed that Eleanor and Louis were third cousins once removed and deemed too close in relationship to fulfil God’s holy wishes.
+However, their daughters were named as legitimate but were left in the custody of their father to continue their education and upbringing.

-Within days of the annulment being announced, Eleanor was engaged again.
-This time to the man who she would love, hate and eventually turn her sons against.
+Within days of the announcement of the annulment, Eleanor had gotten engaged again.
+This time to the man she would love, hate and eventually use her sons to overthrow him.
 The Duke of Normandy, who would later become Henry II of England, came to her aid when two French Lords tried to have her abducted so they could marry her off and steal her lands for themselves.
 The duke came to her aid as a good knight should and told her that she should just come to England and marry him instead.
-Which she did.

-Their marriage was stormy to say the least.
-Henry was not faithful to her and whilst I have no doubt, they shared some love, for Eleanor it soon turned to hatred.
+She married him, and their marriage was stormy.
+Henry was not faithful to her, and whilst I have no doubt they shared some love for Eleanor, it soon turned to hatred.
 She bore Henry eight children; five sons and three daughters.
 Her daughters always seem to be forgotten as they are women but I’ll go through them quickly.